Information in English about

 There are guidelines for writing in 'language for all' and for 'language for all+'.
 The choice for one of the versions depends on the group for whom you are writing.
 Combining the versions is an option.

-Choosing or consciously avoiding pictures in consideration of the guidelines for doing so.
+Choosing or consciously avoiding images in consideration of the guidelines for doing so.

 Intended recipients help by testing new material.
 The information is then optimized based on the test results.

 Testing in Language for all follows a structure with assignments and questions.
-Both remembrance and comprehension are tested.
+Remembrance, comprehension and level of appealing are tested.